 Company Information: https://app.dsco.io/account/company

-As you read through the steps below you'll notice several references to creating automated jobs in Dsco.
-Dsco uses a simple automation system to exchange data with you and your suppliers.
-If you have no intention of using automation with Dsco and only plan on using the portal then you can safely ignore those instructions.
+As you read through the steps below you'll notice several references to creating automated jobs in Rithum.
+Rithum uses a simple automation system to exchange data with you and your suppliers.
+If you have no intention of using automation with Rithum and only plan on using the web application then you can safely ignore those instructions.

 Step 2: Checking inventory

-The first part of the testing process is to verify that you can see your supplier's inventory in Dsco.
-A good first step to take is to head to the Inventory page in Dsco (https://app.dsco.io/inventory) and verify that you can see inventory for a specific supplier.
-Go here for more help viewing your supplier's inventory in the Dsco portal.
+The first part of the testing process is to verify that you can see your supplier's inventory in the platform.
+A good first step to take is to head to the Inventory page and verify that you can see inventory for a specific supplier.
+For help viewing your supplier's inventory in the web application, see Viewing inventory in the web application.

 Step 3: Creating orders